moleguaco99/FD-KotlinJS-POCApp/README.md

 ### _useState_() and _useEffect_() hooks

 As it can be seen in the previous section, the _useState_ hook is used the same as the one in React, its call will return a pair consisting of a reference to a state variable, and a function that is used to set the state.
-This call will also have the initial value of the state variable as a parameter, and in the event of a variable whose type may not be inferred from its value (such as Int) we will have to specify that variable's type, and if it is nullable.

 Differently from the state of a React class component, the update of those variables won't necessitate the call of the _setState_ lambda function.

 In the upper example the declared state variables are currentAnime, watchedAnimes and unwatchedAnimes.
 The first one defines the anime that is currently selected by the user for info view, whereas the latest are the animes that have been marked as watched by the user, apart from those that haven't been used yet.

 Additionally, there is one more hook we can put to use, when we want to provide some data and cause side-effects to the respective component.
 This would be the _useEffect_() hook.
 This hook receives a list of variables as parameter, and whenever one of these variables is updated, the _useEffect_ will also be triggered.

 Its usage in this application is at the App component's rendering due to the fact that it has an empty list as a parameter, meaning it will be called only once.
 It will set the list of unwatched anime, with the anime list that will be retrieved from the API (details in the last section).

 ## Import npm dependencies